jhpark-prof/ntruplus-security-considerations/draft-todo-yourname-protocol.md

 As with other lattice-based KEMs, decapsulation failures may potentially leak information about the private key.
 However, NTRU+ is designed so that the probability of a decapsulation failure for an honestly generated ciphertext is negligible, rendering such failures irrelevant in practice.

-The IND-CCA2 security of NTRU+ is based on the NTRU and Ring LWE problems and, in particularly, can be tightly proven under those hardness assumptions in the random oracle model.

-security assumption, worst-case correctness error, \gamma-spreadness, rigidity of GenNTRU and SOTP, IND-CCA2 secure
+The IND-CCA2 security of NTRU+ is based on the hardness of the NTRU and Ring-LWE problems and, in particular, admits a tight security reduction in the random oracle model.
+The security proof begins with the construction of an underlying NTRU encryption scheme (denoted as GenNTRU in {{KpqC2025}}), which is OW-CPA secure under the NTRU and Ring-LWE assumptions.

-If decapsulation error occurs, the information on sk can be leaked.
+The explicit rejection of invalid ciphertexts follows from the (statistical) 𝛾-spreadness property of GenNTRU, while the re-encryption-free FO transform relies on the rigidity properties of both GenNTRU and SOTP.

 ## Rejection Sampling in the key generation
 The invertiblility of the polynomial f or g can be done effectively by using a batch inversion